ncheong-141/A_star-search-algorithm/Code-description.md

         - Algorithm linked to numerical function static library.

-        - The spatial discretization, the mesh, is created using an 2D array of cell data structures (Cell_ds).
+        - The spatial discretization (mesh) is created using an 2D array of cell data structures (Cell_ds).

         - The array is the contiguous dynamic std::vector(DYN_C2D) which is implemented on the static library and generated in a function for modularity.